mnuhn/jax-playground/004-Wind-Prediction/README.md

-TODO:
-* Effect of feautres
-* effect of history
-* list of best model

 # Wind Prediction for Lake Zurich in JAX (from Scratch)

 Wind/Gust Speed and Direction | LSTM and Dense Activations during Training